HIST-1302 Β· Unit 01 Β· Ch. 17–20

 The Great Plains were the last settled area because early explorers like Major Stephen Long called it a "Great American Desert" β€” hostile climate, few trees, and perceived as unfit for farming.
 By the 1840s, economic opportunity and ideology shifted American thinking.

 Manifest Destiny was coined by magazine editor John O'Sullivan in 1845 β€” the belief that Americans were divinely ordained to expand democratic institutions across the continent, exposing Native peoples to Protestant values and "civilizing" development.
-The federal government used it to justify westward expansion, especially during the Civil War.

 Manifest Destiny John O'Sullivan Great Plains